manjeet0006/expensifyX/README.md

 ## Contributing

 Contributions are welcome!
 Please open issues or submit pull requests for improvements and bug fixes.
+All are welcome

 ## License